glyfish/glyfish.github.io/_posts/2018-08-04-discrete_state_markov_chain_equilibrium.md

 ### Equilibrium Transition Matrix

-In this section the equilibrium limit of the transition matrix is determined for the example Markov Chain.
+In this section the equilibrium limit of the transition matrix is determined for the example Markov Chain shown in equation {% katex %}(14){% endkatex %}.
 It was previously shown that this limit is given by equation {% katex %}(9){% endkatex %}.
-To evaluate this equation for the example transition matrix it must be diagonalized.
+To evaluate this equation the example transition matrix must be diagonalized.
 First, the transition matrix eigenvalues and eigenvectors are computed using the `numpy` linear algebra library.